david-vanderson/dvui/readme-implementation.md

 - `renderIcon()` - tvg icon
 - `renderImage()` - raster image via stb_image
 - `renderTexture()` - texture from `textureCreate()` or `textureCreateTarget()`
-- `renderTriangles()` - raw vertex and indinex values sent to the backend
+- `renderTriangles()` - raw vertex and index values sent to the backend
 - `Path.fillConvex()` - fill convex path (see below)
 - `Path.stroke()` - stroke path (see below)
 - `Rect.fill()` - convenience for making and filling a rounded rect